amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-06-08-interactive-debugging-with-pry.md

 The `pry-stack_explorer` gem lets you move up and down the call stack.
 Can't debug much of anything without that.
 These two methods make a nice easy target.
 They don't do much of anything, so there's nothing to debug, but they're simple, so debugging is easy.
-Life should be that simple.
+Life should be more like that.

 {% codeblock lang:ruby %}
 require 'pry'